Drummoyne ferry wharf

-Drummoyne ferry wharf (also known as Wolseley Street ferry wharf) is located on the southern side of the Parramatta River serving the Sydney suburb of Drummoyne.
+Drummoyne ferry wharf is located on the southern side of the Parramatta River serving the Sydney suburb of Drummoyne.
 It served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.
-The single wharf is served by RiverCat, River, Parramatta River class ferries.

-Upgrades
+Upgrade

-On 30 April 2014, the wharf closed for a five-month rebuild.
+On 30 April 2014, the wharf closed for a five-month rebuild to comply with the Disability Discrimination Act.
 The existing wharf was demolished, with a new one being built comprising a steel floating pontoon, a small concrete fixed entry platform and an aluminium gangway connecting the entry platform to the pontoon.
 It reopened on 17 September 2014.